Payments, Standards, and Outreach Group (PSOG)

 The Remittance Coalition is a group of organizations and individuals working together to promote greater use of electronic business-to-business (B2B) payments and electronic remittance data exchanges.
 The Coalition accomplishes this objective by addressing various problems and barriers that make it difficult for businesses to use electronic alternatives to paper checks and remittance advices.

-Learn more and find all documents related to the coaltion on The Remittance Coaltion web page.
+Learn more and find all documents related to the coalition on The Remittance Coalition web page (off site to fedpaymentsimprovement.org).